-- Need improvement on the checklist - Clarification has been made between 2005 and 2006 - Another round of improvement is scheduled for 2008 SABP - Utilization of evaluation results - Direct link between evaluation score and budget may not be desirable in the long run. - Programs received ineffective rating are supposed to suffer 10% budget cut in principle. - However, other factors are also considered. - Efforts has been made to produce useful recommendations and develop effective follow-up procedure
+- Need improvement on the checklist - Clarification has been made between 2005 and 2006 - Another round of improvement is scheduled for 2008 SABP - Utilization of evaluation results - Direct link between evaluation score and budget may not be desirable in the long run. - Programs received ineffective rating are supposed to suffer 10% budget cut in principle. - However, other factors are also considered in budget formulation. - Efforts have been made to produce useful recommendations and develop effective follow-up procedure. - Incentives are reinforced by the Office for Government Policy Coordination (OGPC) in 2006. - It utilizes evaluation results by SABP as one of components to rate performance of each line ministries/agencies which, in turn, affects ratings and compensation of civil servants.